alallier/reload/README.md

   - Better verbose logging where an outside library can mandate how logging occurs
 - Weight loss
   - Removed a great amount of weight in dependencies.
 Package is far simpler to use and weighs far less
+  - Express no longer a dependency
 - More ways to implement
   - Connect to any server, not just an express server.
 The non-cli reload.js is far more functional and easier to integrate into other projects.
+- Better Client Script Inclusion
+  - reload package auto appends client script to all html requests

 Express app v1
 ```